Flourish OS: A Novel Integrative Approach to Stress and Chronic Pain Management

 User-Centred Design

-Involving patients in co-design to ensure the app meets their actual needs, including selection of meaningful glyphs and symbolic elements as recommended in NICE guidelines for digital health technologies
+Involving patients in co-design to ensure the app meets their actual needs, including selection of meaningful glyphs and symbolic elements as recommended in NICE guidelines for digital health technologies.
+This approach fosters a sense of ownership and relevance, significantly increasing the likelihood of sustained engagement and consistent use, as the product directly addresses their pain points and preferences.

 2